altocodenl/tagaway/readme.md

       - If selected a month, don't show other years.
       - month is a pseudo-tag, set in a particular part of the state. when doing that, set the from/to in the query.
       - unforbid years by using y::?
-   - Increase thumbnail size
-   - In which order to show tags:
+   - Specify in which order to show tags:
       - By piv number
       - latest tagged
       - latest queried
-      - pinned (manual solution)
+      - pinned (manual solution)?
       - compress years and geo? also other categories to compress (with overlap): latest queried, latest tagged, pinned, all
    - Stop losing state of left scrollbar and sort by scrollbar when query refreshes.
    - [markup] Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.
    - [markup] Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
 They should have different heights.
+   - [incognito FF] Review fonts not loading
+   - Increase thumbnail size
    - Implement video streaming.
    - [To be specified] Arcade mode when browsing:
       - changes in query/position are reflected in url, back button works
       - remember position by the piv at a certain position (top/left), not the number, so it works while uploads are happening in the background
       - top bar showing position
       - fixed piv separators as milestones

 - Backend improvements:
    - Route logging